- Student Development

 Wheaton IL 60187

 Anderson Commons provides cafe-style food service.
 Well-balanced meals from our food-service partner, Bon Appétit, offer menu variety for individual tastes.
 Eighteen meals a week are served.
 Students living in college residence halls are required to purchase at least a 10-meal plan.
 Several meal plan options are available to upperclassmen and graduate students.
 First year undergraduate students are required to purchase a 10, 14- or 18-meal plan, or a 160 or 210 block plan.
 Meal plan start dates for students coincide with the residence hall openings for each semester.
 The last meal on the plan each semester is dinner on the Thursday of finals week.
-Meal plan additions or changes must be completed online at http://www.wheaton.edu/studentlife/reslife/meal-plans, by the end of the first week of classes each semester.
+Meal plan additions or changes must be completed online at https://www.wheaton.edu/life-at-wheaton/housing/campus-dining/ by 8 a.m. on the Monday after the first week of classes each semester.

 ThunderBucks are for use in Anderson Commons, Sam’s, and The Stupe, which are located in the Beamer Student Center.